How do I exchange digital currencies?

 Looking for a simple way to exchange cryptocurrencies ?
 In practical terms, there are three main types of solutions for exchanging cryptocurrencies :

-• External instant exchange services such as a digital currency exchange ChangeNOW — a reliable and fast service that can be used on its own or integrated directly into your wallet.
+• External instant exchange services such as the digital currency exchange ChangeNOW — a reliable and fast service that can be used on its own or integrated directly into your wallet.

 This article starts with a practical approach: how to switch from BTC to ETH , convert a stablecoin in euros via a platform, or use a cryptocurrency swap directly from a non-custodial wallet .